prgrphnrtr/mUPC/1 - laws/UPCRoP/UPCRoP.md

 1. As soon as practicable after the closure of the written procedure the panel shall decide by way of order how to proceed with respect to the application of Article  33(3) of the Agreement.
 The parties shall be given an opportunity to be heard  [Rule 264].
 The panel shall set out in its order brief reasons for its decision.

-2. The Panel may by order take an earlier decision if appropriate having considered the parties’ pleadings and having given the parties an opportunity to be heard [Rule 264].
+2. The Panel may by order take an earlier decision if appropriate having considered the parties' pleadings and having given the parties an opportunity to be heard [Rule 264].

 3. Where the panel decides to proceed in accordance with Article  33(3)(a) of the Agreement, the judge -rapporteur shall request the President of the Court of First Instance to allocate to the panel a technically qualified judge if not already allocated pur suant to Rules  33 and 34.